duffney/duffney.io/content/start-here.md

 I've documented my journey from sysadmin to SRE in a series of posts.
 [Doubling My Salary a PowerShell Story](/doubling-my-salary-a-powershell-story/), [Becoming a Craftsman](/becoming-a-craftsman), [What Matters Beyond the Salary](/what-matters-beyond-the-salary), and [You're an Engineer be an Engineer](/youre-an-engineer-be-an-engineer).

 Technology has given me a career, not a job.
 I love what I do, but there's a catch.
 It's nearly impossible to avoid the clutches of an always-on, always connected mentality.
-Falling pray to that mentality has led me to burnout.
+Falling prey to that mentality has led me to burnout.

 To combat it, I focus on deep, meaningful work and practice digital minialism in order to [detach from distraction](/detaching-from-distraction) and live a life empowered by technology [not consumed](/the-digital-declutter) by it.